snellen/umvvm/README.md

   ch.silvannellen.umvvm.usecase.UseCase

 Experience shows that ViewModels tend to get big.
-To minimise the size in a view model, any business logic is implemented in a UseCase.
+To minimise the size in a view model, move any business logic to a UseCase.

 ### UseCases and Running Code Off the Main/UI Thread
 In abstract terms, a **UseCase** is a component that takes an input and